-2.1.1 ADF - For aerial sport and recreational activities relating to parachuting operations refer to CASR Part 105 and the Part 105 MOS.
+2.1.1 For rules relating to parachuting operations refer to CASR Part 105 and the Part 105 MOS.

 2.2 Conflicting Traffic

 2.2.1 ATC will provide separation between parachutists and non-parachuting aircraft in Class A, C and D airspace, and provide traffic information to pilots of aircraft engaged in parachuting operations on known or observed traffic in Class E and Class G airspace.